wso2/docs-open-banking/en/docs/learn/dynamic-client-registration-configuration.md

               allowed_values = ["value1, value2, value3”]
               ````

-           - If you want to make any of the above parameters optional, add the `required` tag and set it `false`.
+           - If you want to make any of the above parameters optional, add the `required` tag and set it to `false`.
 For
            example:
               ````toml
               [open_banking.dcr.registration.issuer]
-              required = true
+              required = false
               allowed_values = ["accounts", "payments"]
               ````